 Certain drivers are more at risk, too.
 A Brown University study found that riders ages 60 and older are more likely to be seriously injured while riding a motorcycle.
 Reasons cited include failing vision, slower reaction times and the tendency for older riders to choose heavier bikes that roll over more often.

 Motorcycle riders — like all drivers — have to pass a test before getting a license, but that only ensures a rider knows bike-handling basics.
 Learning how to manage rapidly changing road conditions and challenges in addition to handling the motorcycle are crucial in keeping a two-wheel driver safe.

 Roadblocks to Safer Motorcycle Driving

 Two factors appear repeatedly in motorcycle crashes: speed and alcohol.
 Yet whether or not the rider is wearing a helmet plays a big factor in the types of injuries sustained and whether or not the driver survives.
-Head injuries are the leading cause of death in motorcycle crashes, and the NHTSA reports that drivers who wear helmets are up to 37 times less likely to die in a crash.
+Head injuries are the leading cause of death in motorcycle collisions, and the NHTSA reports that drivers who wear helmets are up to 37 times less likely to die in a crash.

 The importance of helmets and other protective gear, such as boots, gloves and clothing that covers your arms and legs, should never be underestimated.
-Even if you’re just going out for a quick ride, it’s crucial to follow the same safety routine that you’d use on a longer drive.
+Even if you’re just going out for a quick ride, it’s crucial to follow the same safety routine that you’d use for a longer drive.

 Even if you’ve taken all the precautions necessary, there are still elements outside of your control that can threaten safety on the road.
-Other drivers, foul weather, road construction and even your own mood or drowsiness all can prove dangerous when you’re not sure how to manage them.
+Other drivers, bad weather, road construction and even your own mood or drowsiness all can prove dangerous when you’re not sure how to manage them.